open-telemetry/opentelemetry-swift/README.md

 #### Logs
 * Exporters: OpenTelemetry (OTLP) collector

-> **_NOTE:_** OTLP exporters are supported both in GRPC and HTTP/JSON, only GRPC is production ready, HTTP/JSON is still experimental
+> **_NOTE:_** OTLP exporters are supported both in GRPC and HTTP, only GRPC is production ready, HTTP is still experimental

 ### Instrumentation libraries
 * URLSession